 ONLINE YOGA CLASSES

-Classes focus on asana (postures), pranayama (breathwork), and meditation (inner stillness and observation) in an effort to nourish your body and align your mind with your deeper intentions.
-Each class integrates a philosophical theme, food for thought, empowering you to integrate the benefits of your practice and to connect them with your life off your mat.
+Classes focus on asana (postures), pranayama (breathwork), and meditation (inner stillness and observation), and therapeutic techniques with props (blocks, straps, bolsters, therapy balls, blankets) designed to nourish your body and align your mind with your deeper intentions.
+Each class integrates a philosophical theme, food for thought, empowering you to integrate the benefits of your practices and connect them with your life off your mat.

-linked postures focusing on one breath, one movement in the flow, more challenging transitions. some experience is helpful but participants are encouraged to make modifications and adapt to their own bodies needs
+Linked postures often focusing on one breath one movement in the flow with the option of more challenging transitions.
+Some experience is helpful but participants are encouraged to take offered modifications and adapt to their own bodies needs.
+A slightly faster moving pace, you will learn to move with purpose, acquire balance and dexterity, as well as learn to let parts of the flow go or push yourself as needed.

 HOW DOES THIS WORK?

-Participants will be emailed a Zoom link prior to each class they sign up for.
+Participants will be emailed a Zoom link at least 30 minutes prior to each class they sign up for.
+Please fill out this liability waiver and emergency contact form prior to your first session (only one time is necessary)

 I recommend setting up your space and joining the class 15 minutes prior to class.